 Pseudonymity: The condition when the processing of personally identifiable information (PII) is such the data can no longer be attributed to a specific subscription without the use of additional information, as long as such additional information is kept separately and subject to technical and organisational measures to ensure non-attribution to an identified or identifiable subscription.

+Revocation Server Fuction (RSF): RSF stores the revocated certificates or Identity-based Identifiers and Public Verfication Tokens (PVT).
+RSF receives request from other function entities for checking whether a given certificate or Identity-based Identifiers and PVT are in the revocation list and replies a validation results.

 Security anchor: It is a signalling entity that resides in a physically protected location.
 Its functions at least include: authentication function, deriving AN- and CN-specific keys by using a key that is never forwarded to exposed locations, and secure storage of security context.

 Editor’s note: Authentication function and derivation of keys may reside in different functional entities.